MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 6.1 PDF generation

-Currently, you can attach extra information about payments, such as a link to an external PDF file or other environment, payment details, or PDF file generation from payment details.
-After reviewing this feature and its usage, we have decided to focus more on payment execution and agreement signing success rather than PDF generation capabilities.
-So, the PDF generation option will no longer be available from Nordic Wallet Launch.
+ We have decided to focus more on payment execution and agreement signing success rather than PDF generation capabilities.
+So, the PDF generation option will no longer be available from 12th of March.

-:star:**Recommendation:** We are sorry if this feature was important to you, we hope you will find other ways to send PDF documents to your customers.
-Your satisfaction is our top priority, and we are here to support you throughout this process.
+:star:**Recommendation:** We hope you will find other ways to send PDF documents to your customers.

 ⚙️ Tech: API endpoint:  `PUT:/api/providers/{providerId}/payments/{paymentId}/attachment`